basic logo

 Appearance

-The tail is flattened slightly vertically, with a light stripe on top on males, absent on females.
+The tail has a light stripe on top on males, which is absent on females.

 Often seen basking conspicuously on top of rocks.

-May become bipedal when running quickly; raising up to run only on the hind legs.
+May become bipedal when running quickly; raising up to run only on only the hind legs.

 When handled, this lizard is capable of biting very hard, and drawing blood with its strong jaws.